MathuxNY-73/hackerrank-problems/README.md

 - [X] Find a second solution on the sample input
 - [X] Submit second solution.
 Got correct
 - [X] Problem solved

+### Find the running Median
+This is a heap data structure challenge from hackerrank.
+The goal is to find the running median of an array by considering one more number at each step.
+I solved this problem using the C++ language.
+[Problem link](https://www.hackerrank.com/challenges/find-the-running-median/problem)
+As of June 28<sup>th</sup>, 2018:
+- [X] Find a first working solution on the sample input
+- [X] Submit first solution.
+Got correct
+- [X] Problem solved